iamback24x7/atomic-url11/README.md

 ## Deployment

-To publish any new changes to your Cloudflare Worker, run `wrangler publish`
+To publish any new changes to your Cloudflare Worker, run `wrangler publish`.

 Before publishing your code you need to edit `wrangler.toml` file and add your Cloudflare `account_id` - more information about configuring and publishing your code can be found [in the documentation](https://developers.cloudflare.com/workers/learning/getting-started#7-configure-your-project-for-deployment).